 As we learned in Ronda and Cadiz, the Muslim ‘Moors’ who ruled large parts of Spain for 8 centuries until 1492 forged a huge part of the history of Andalucia.
 Christian rule has endured since.

-Seville is another example of how these two contrasting religions are forever overlapped in culture of Andalucia.
+This city is another example of how these two contrasting religions are forever overlapped in culture of Andalucia.
 From robust arches and domes of the visible architecture, to hidden Morocco-reminiscent courtyards in the Spanish buildings, links are everywhere.
+We love Seville for its open, visible history.

 Olives and oranges, ceramic tiles and ornate lamps; Seville is a modern European city with earthy North African roots, and the interplay is captivating.